xuwd11/cs207_Weidong_Xu/syllabus.md

 ## Course Topics

+The primary goal of this course is to teach you how to develop effective software for scientific applications.
+In order to achieve this goal, there are several non-negotiable topics that must be included in the course.
+We will focus on _System and Software Engineering_ and _Language_.
+Morevoer, we aim to provide you with a suite of modern software development techniques and workflows.
+The following list includes topics that will be covered in this course.
+See the [Course Schedule](schedule.md) for details on how the topics fit together.

+* Version control
+* Python (basics)
+* How Python works
+* Software documentation
+* Software testing
+* Object-oriented programming
+* Data structures
+* Databases

 ## Lecture Attendance

 Lecture attendance is mandatory and essential.
 A large portion of lecture time will be spent writing programs and